 Grief can be difficult to live with and can cause an explosion of emotions.
-If it’s getting to the point where you’re not feeling any better after a long time, or it is interfering with your daily life, it may be time to seek help.
-Therapy can help you talk through and process grief, so you can move on from it.
+If it’s getting to the point where you’re not feeling any better after a long time, or it’s interfering with your daily life, it may be time to seek help.
+Therapy can help you talk through and process grief, so you can learn to live with what you’ve lost.

-12. You’re using sex or substances as a way to cope
+12. You’re using substances as a way to cope

-There are many benefits to seeing a therapist, so you can work through anything that is negatively impacting your life.
+There are many benefits to seeing a therapist so you can work through anything that is negatively impacting your mental health.

 Therapy is 100 percent confidential.
-Confidentiality is only broken if there is a serious danger to yourself or others.
+Confidentiality is only broken if there’s a serious danger to yourself or others.
 You can talk about things that perhaps you’re too scared to talk about with anyone else.
-There is no judgment.
+There’s no judgment.

-If you’ve been suffering in silence for some time, it can be a huge relief to get everything off of your chest with someone who can actually help you.
-It’s comforting to know there is someone listening because the therapist wants to help.
+If you’ve been coping on your own for some time, it can be a huge relief to get everything off of your chest with someone who can provide evidence-backed tools to help you.
+It’s comforting to know there’s someone listening: a therapist who wants to help.

 Healthy coping mechanisms

-Being able to cope and deal with things in a healthy and constructive manner can lead you to having a happy, successful life.
-We all face challenges, and therapy can help you learn how to deal with them in a positive way.
+Being able to cope and deal with things in a healthy and constructive manner is important for having a happy and successful life.
+We all face challenges and therapy can help you learn how to deal with them in a positive way.

 Overcoming past trauma is not an easy thing to do, but it’s something you can safely do with a licensed therapist or psychiatrist.

 Therapy can help you keep your relationships on track and understand the importance of them.
-It will also help you look at whether you are in healthy relationships and learn how to establish boundaries.
+It will also help you look at whether you’re in healthy relationships and learn how to establish boundaries.
 Therapy can also help you develop insight, change negative thinking patterns, and feel less alone.